lkrryba/lkrryba/README.md

 # Hello, Universe!
 I'm Leanne 🌞

-- 👩🏻‍💼 **What I do:** Scrimbassador Program Manager & Operations Lead at Scrimba
+- 👩🏻‍💼 **What I do:** Operations Lead @ Scrimba • CV Reviews at lrybintsev.com • Edtech & SaaS • Coffee, books, and cats🪻

 - 🌸 **What I care about:** Efficiency, fun, and delightful UX